 With professional legal help, it is quite feasible to qualify for Medicaid while preserving your assets.
 It is never too late or too early to start.

 When you need guidance from a Pinellas County Medicaid planning attorney, don’t hesitate to contact me.
 I may be able to help you legally arrange your affairs so that Medicaid can pay for much, if not all, of your nursing home care expenses.

-I would like to give you immediate access to two free chapters of my book on Florida Medicaid planning.
+I would like to give you immediate access to my book on Florida Medicaid planning.
 It’s entitled, Protecting Your Family’s Assets in Florida, and it is all about how to legally use Medicaid to pay for nursing home and assisted living care.

 Contact John Frazier, St. Petersburg Medicaid attorney today for a free telephone consultation.